-From the East Bench of the Third Flatiron, from where the Standard Route starts, go up and right on the ground to a diminuative slab, below the main face.
+From the East Bench of the Third Flatiron, from where the Standard Route starts, go up and right on the ground to a diminuitive slab, below the main face.
 There are other ways to break down the pitches, but this is what we did:

-P2) Climb up and left into this bulging crack system, protecting on hand-sized cams.
-As the crack goes, it gets a little tighter, then disappears as you try to gain the slab.
+P2.
+Climb up and left into this bulging crack system, protecting on hand-sized cams.
+As the crack goes, it gets a little tighter then disappears as you try to gain the slab.
 Stem and cling up it.
 A good gear placement is available above, and there are good jams and jugs.
-This is a footwork oriented crux.
-(5.10a) Pull onto the slab above and run for the summit (5.3).
-You should belay as far up as you can reach and still have a good belay...
-Well past the "notch" in the side where the Northwest Passage joins the slab...
+This is a footwork oriented crux (5.10a).
+Pull onto the slab above and run for the summit (5.3).
+You should belay as far up as you can reach and still have a good belay... well past the "notch" in the side where the Northwest Passage joins the slab....
 YMMV.

-Disclaimer: It WILL be harder than 5.9+ for short people who can't reach the jugs on the slab above the bulge, but a good handjam is there that should keep it no harder than 5.10b
+Disclaimer: It WILL be harder than 5.9+ for short people who can't reach the jugs on the slab above the bulge, but a good handjam is there that should keep it no harder than 5.10b.

-A bit runout on the slab parts, just like any other flatiron.
-The crux crack/flake pitch protects quite well with a few cams from .75" - 3".
-You cen get a 2-2.5" piece at your feet and hang on to get another .75-1.0" or 2" piece over your head for the crux, but that might be pumpy for some people.
+This is a bit runout on the slab parts, just like any other Flatiron.
+The crux crack/flake pitch protects quite well with a few cams from 0.75" - 3".
+You can get a 2-2.5" piece at your feet and hang on to get another 0.75-1.0" or 2" piece over your head for the crux, but that might be pumpy for some people.

 BETA PHOTO: Our route was along the red dotted line.
 The white...